Film Kisses of All Time

 She became his inspiration for his new work, titled "Romeo and Ethel, The Pirate's Daughter," in a scene that cross-cut between further sensual touching, kissing, and sexual intercourse between them and a practice-performance of Shakespeare's new play - with well-timed words:

-They kissed in the film's tearjerking conclusion as she departed for Virginia, and they pledged themselves to each other forever as they said good-bye:
+They kissed in the film's tearjerking conclusion as she departed for Virginia, and they pledged themselves to each other forever when they said good-bye: